 Router(config)#utd threat-inspection whitelist

 Step 7 (Optional).
-Configure Snort Signatures IDs to appear in the whitelist.
+Configure the IPS snort signature IDs to be included in the whitelist.

 Step 8 (Optional).
 Enable Allowed List on Threat Inspection config.